MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

 Use the following steps to:

-* Add the Serilog sink to your app
+* Add the Serilog sink to your app.
-* Configure the variables used by the sink
+* Configure the variables used by the sink.
-* Build and run the app
+* Build and run the app.

 1. Add the following code to your app: